CangShui/Timer/README.md

 # Multi Floating Countdown Timer

 A **multi-floating countdown timer** built with **PyQt5** for Windows.
 Supports multiple independent countdown windows, always-on-top display, and Windows system notification sound when the timer ends.
-All window positions and sizes are persisted between runs.

 ---